 Unfortunately, the majority of smartphone and tablet users don’t know that their device is infected with malware.
 Employees can unknowingly install an application infected with malware and bring a personal device to work.
 The malware can then spread through the organization’s network, significantly hampering day-to-day operations.

-Keyboard logging, for instance, is a common malware that attackers use to New call-to-actioncompromise the device user’s credentials.
+Keyboard logging, for instance, is a common malware that attackers use to compromise the device user’s credentials.
 Through such tools, the attacker can record passwords and login details.
 To avoid this, companies should educate their employers on vital security protocols to use.
 Organizations should also invest in security software that monitors and identifies risks before causing harm.

 3. Loss of Control